Nubart

 Business development

-How to solve the challenges of guided tours using remote-controlled audio guides.
+Remote-controlled audio guides to solve the challenges of guided tours

 Grupos cohesionados en las visitas a lugares históricos mediante la audioguía por control remoto de Nubart